ahmednuaman/grunt-scss-lint/README.md

 The Output Format you'd like to see, like JSON.
 Options are listed on [scss-lint/formatters](https://github.com/causes/scss-lint#formatters).

+#### out

+- Type: `String`
+- Default: `STDOUT`

+Where to write the output to, you can pick any path for a file output, or leave the default to just show it in the Terminal output (STDOUT).
+Basically adds `--out {your value}` as documented at [scss-lint](https://github.com/causes/scss-lint).
+Can be combined with `format` above to output a formatted file to a location.

 #### emitError
 - Type: `Boolean`
 - Default: `false`